-2. Routinely Replace Your Furnace’s Air Filter
+2. Frequently Replace Your Furnace’s Air Filter

-Our recommendations for replacing your furnace filter:
+Our advice for changing your furnace filter:

-- Flat filter: Once a month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-You may have to install a new filter more regularly if you have allergies or pets.
+You may have to replace your filter more often if you have allergies or pets.

 Furnace Making Gurgling or Bubbling Noise